cfe-lab/pynucamino/README.md

 ## Security Warning

 This library is probably vulnerable to
 [command injection](https://www.owasp.org/index.php/Command_Injection)
 when run with malicious inputs.
-If you care at all about the security of your system, you shouldn't use this library unless you trust whoever is setting the parameters.
+If you care at all about the security of your system, you shouldn't use this library unless you trust whoever is providing the inputs.

-In practice, this means that setting up a web-server that runs this library using input from anonymous users on the public internet might get your systme hacked.
+In practice, this means that setting up a web-server that runs this library using input from anonymous users on the public internet might get your system hacked.
 The intended use case is writing internal scripts that are run with pre-determined parameters; this case is perfectly safe.

-## Resources
+## External Links

 - [Nucamino GitHub repo](https://github.com/hivdb/nucamino)
 - [Nucamino Paper](https://www.ncbi.nlm.nih.gov/pubmed/28249562)